mwisnowski/mtg_python_deckbuilder/WINDOWS_DOCKER_GUIDE.md

   bash -lc "cd /app && uvicorn code.web.app:app --host 0.0.0.0 --port 8080"
 ```
 Then open http://localhost:8080

+Tip: The header includes a Reset Theme control to clear your browser’s saved preference and re-apply the server’s default (or OS when THEME=system).

 ## Method 2: Command Prompt
 ```cmd